 - Faculty advisor, NCSU Information Assurance Student Group (IASG), 2012-2016

-- Luke Deshotels, Razvan Deaconescu, Mihai Chiroiu, Lucas Davi, William Enck, and Ahmad-Reza Sadeghi.
-SandScout: Automatic Detection of Flaws in iOS Sandbox Profiles, Proceedings of the ACM Conference on Computer and Communications Security (CCS), October, 2016.
-Vienna, Austria.
+- Luke Deshotels, Razvan Deaconescu, Mihai Chiroiu, Lucas Davi, William Enck, and Ahmad-Reza Sadeghi, SandScout: Automatic Detection of Flaws in iOS Sandbox Profiles, in Proceedings of the ACM Conference on Computer and Communications Security (CCS), Vienna, Austria, 2016.

-- Adwait Nadkarni, Benjamin Andow, William Enck, and Somesh Jha.
-Practical DIFC Enforcement on Android, Proceedings of the USENIX Security Symposium, August, 2016.
-Austin, TX.
+- Adwait Nadkarni, Benjamin Andow, William Enck, and Somesh Jha, Practical DIFC Enforcement on Android, in Proceedings of the USENIX Security Symposium, Austin, TX, 2016.

-- Ruowen Wang, William Enck, Douglas Reeves, Xinwen Zhang, Peng Ning, Dingbang Xu, Wu Zhou, and Ahmed Azab.
-EASEAndroid: Automatic Policy Analysis and Refinement for Security Enhanced Android via Large-Scale Semi-Supervised Learning, Proceedings of the USENIX Security Symposium, August, 2015.
-Washington, DC.
+- Ruowen Wang, William Enck, Douglas Reeves, Xinwen Zhang, Peng Ning, Dingbang Xu, Wu Zhou, and Ahmed Azab, EASEAndroid: Automatic Policy Analysis and Refinement for Security Enhanced Android via Large-Scale Semi-Supervised Learning, in Proceedings of the USENIX Security Symposium, Washington, DC, 2015.

-- Wei Yang, Xusheng Xiao, Benjamin Andow, Sihan Li, Tao Xie, and William Enck.
-AppContext: Differentiating Malicious and Benign Mobile App Behaviors Using Context, Proceedings of the International Conference on Software Engineering (ICSE), May, 2015.
-Firenze, Italy.
+- Wei Yang, Xusheng Xiao, Benjamin Andow, Sihan Li, Tao Xie, and William Enck, AppContext: Differentiating Malicious and Benign Mobile App Behaviors Using Context, in Proceedings of the International Conference on Software Engineering (ICSE), Firenze, Italy, 2015.

-- Stephan Heuser, Adwait Nadkarni, William Enck, and Ahmad-Reza Sadeghi.
-ASM: A Programmable Interface for Extending Android Security, Proceedings of the USENIX Security Symposium, August, 2014.
-San Diego, CA.
+- Stephan Heuser, Adwait Nadkarni, William Enck, and Ahmad-Reza Sadeghi, ASM: A Programmable Interface for Extending Android Security, in Proceedings of the USENIX Security Symposium, San Diego, CA, 2014.

-- Adwait Nadkarni, Vasant Tendulkar, and William Enck.
-NativeWrap: Ad Hoc Smartphone Application Creation for End Users, Proceedings of the ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec), July, 2014.
-Oxford, United Kingdom.
+- Adwait Nadkarni, Vasant Tendulkar, and William Enck, NativeWrap: Ad Hoc Smartphone Application Creation for End Users, in Proceedings of the ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec), Oxford, United Kingdom, 2014.

-- Tsung-Hsuan Ho, Daniel Dean, Xiaohui Gu, and William Enck.
-PREC: Practical Root Exploit Containment for Android Devices, Proceedings of the ACM Conference on Data and Application Security and Privacy (CODASPY), March, 2014.
-San Antonio, TX.
+- Tsung-Hsuan Ho, Daniel Dean, Xiaohui Gu, and William Enck, PREC: Practical Root Exploit Containment for Android Devices, in Proceedings of the ACM Conference on Data and Application Security and Privacy (CODASPY), San Antonio, TX, 2014.

-- Adwait Nadkarni William Enck.
-Preventing Accidental Data Disclosure in Modern Operating Systems, Proceedings of the 20th ACM Conference on Computer and Communications Security (CCS), November, 2013.
-Berlin, Germany.
+- Adwait Nadkarni and William Enck, Preventing Accidental Data Disclosure in Modern Operating Systems, in Proceedings of the 20th ACM Conference on Computer and Communications Security (CCS), Berlin, Germany, 2013.

-- Rahul Pandita, Xusheng Xiao, Wei Yang, William Enck, and Tao Xie.
-WHYPER: Towards Automating Risk Assessment of Mobile Applications, Proceedings of the USENIX Security Symposium, August, 2013.
-Washington, D.C..
+- Rahul Pandita, Xusheng Xiao, Wei Yang, William Enck, and Tao Xie, WHYPER: Towards Automating Risk Assessment of Mobile Applications, in Proceedings of the USENIX Security Symposium, Washington, D.C., 2013.